 Please remember that the guiding principles of the Society are Chivalry and Courtesy to all.
 Camp Wombaroo is a private property, with the right to refuse entry without cause of any kind.

-The following rules are final.
+The following rules are draft and subject to change.
 Violation of ANY of the rules (including general), dangerous or disruptive behaviour, can lead to fines, expulsion from site, refusal to camp at future events, or other appropriate sanctions or restrictions.

 You will be required to sign an agreement stating that you have read and understood these rules and will abide by them before entering the site.